winnieyangwannan/RippleTagging/_projects/4_project.md

 ---
 layout: about
-social: true # includes social icons at the bottom of the pagetitle: 🧠 🧐 4.
+social: true # includes social icons at the bottom of the page
+title: 🧠 🧐 4.
 Decoding Consistency
 description: Test decoding consistency between high- and low-dimensional space!
 img:
 importance: 4